Matt-Aero/DIY-Pressure-Reg/README.md

     WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
     See the License for the specific language governing permissions and limitations under the License.

+# Quick Notes
+- Max input pressure to regulator is 150psi  (working to get this bumped up for future iterations)
+- Pressurized devices, including this regulator, are very dangerous.
+Never stand within 100ft while it is pressurized above 14.7 psi